 Having had the opportunity to tour MCY's facility in detail, I can say that it has more similarities to the aviation industry than to yacht building.
 MCY's construction methods themselves are probably the most differentiating factors of the MCY 70.
 These systems go unseen when strolling through the boat, yet they separate this boat with most others on the market in important ways that are not seen.

-From the ridged aluminum substructure under the subfloor to the engineered foam core and honeycomb structural elements, the Monte Carlo Yachts 70 is an example of a fine balance of jet-age technical engineering and old world craftsmanship.
-By means of back-engineering, and the employment of fresh, aerospace construction techniques, MCY has been able to produce a superior product with the highest-quality materials, but with radically fewer man hours.
+From the ridged aluminum substructure under the subfloor to the engineered foam core and honeycomb structural elements, the Monte Carlo Yachts 70 is an example of a fine balance of jet-age technical engineering and old-world craftsmanship.
+Through back-engineering, and the employment of fresh, aerospace construction techniques, MCY has been able to produce a superior product with the highest-quality materials, but with radically fewer man-hours.
 That up-front engineering of the actual system and procedure of construction allows Monte Carlo Yachts to produce its boats for less cost to the consumer than virtually any other boat in class.

 Our test Monte Carlo Yachts 70 has a length overall of 69'11" (21.3 m), a beam of 17'9" (5.4 m), and a draft of 5'2" (1.57 m).
 With an empty weight of 92,594 lbs.
 (42,000 kgs.), 45% fuel and five people onboard we had a test weight of 97,879 lbs.
 (44,397 kgs.).

-The 1200-hp MAN V8 engines reached top speed at 2340 rpm which had us running at 32.9 kn.
-At that speed fuel burn was 122 gph (462 lph), giving us a range of 257 nautical miles.
+The 1200-hp MAN V8 engines reached top speed at 2340 rpm, which had us running at 32.9 knots.
+At that speed, fuel burn was 122 gph (462 lph), giving us a range of 257 nautical miles.
 Best cruise is subjective as the performance curve is fairly linear as you move the throttles forward, but the MAN recommended cruise setting is 80% of full throttle which works out to be 2000 rpm.
-At that speed we were running at 26 kn burning 86 gph (326 lph) which the MCY 70 can keep up for just over 11 hours, giving her a range of 288 nautical miles.
+At that speed we were running at 26 knots burning 86 gph (326 lph) which the MCY 70 can keep up for just over 11 hours, giving her a range of 288 nautical miles.

-If the intention is to really put on some distance, better idle speed of 7.6 kn, the same cruise speed is an average trawler yacht, and she'll burn a combine 4 gph (15.1 lph) and keep going for 237 hours and 48 minutes and 1,799 nautical miles.
+If the intention is to put on some distance, better idle speed of 7.6 knots, the same cruise speed is an average trawler yacht, and she'll burn a combine 4 gph (15.1 lph) and keep going for 237 hours and 48 minutes and 1,799 nautical miles.

 The Flying Bridge